THE SECURITY BRUTALIST

 The Dig Site

 The real archaeology begins when you realize that Mike, Sarah, and the three contractors who touched this system have all moved on.
-The institutional knowledge walked out the door with them, leaving you to reverse-engineer not just what the system does, but why it was built this way in the first place.
+The institutional knowledge walked out the door with them, leaving you to reverse engineer not just what the system does, but why it was built this way in the first place.

 Was that open port intentional?
 Why does this service run as root?
 Who decided that user input validation was optional?
-The answers are buried somewhere in the digital sediment, but the map to find them died with someone's two-week notice.
+The answers are buried somewhere in the digital sediment, but the map to find them disappeared with someone's two-week notice.

 The Brutalist Solution